CITGO RACING'S WATKINS GLEN II

 The company is owned by PDV America, Inc., an indirect wholly owned

-subsidiary of Petróleos de Venezuela, S.A., the national oil company of the
+subsidiary of Petróleos de Venezuela, S.A., the national oil

 Bolivarian Republic of Venezuela.
 For more information on CITGO visit